Xu-JY/xu-jy.github.io/_pages/talks.md

 ## Tutorials:

-&nbsp;&nbsp;       Dynamic Pricing as an Online Decision-Making Problem, Mar 2023, LAMDA, Nanjing, China.
+### Dynamic Pricing as an Online Decision-Making Problem
+In Ant Finance (2021.07), LAMDA (2023.03), Statistics Center at Academy of Science (2024.01).

 <!--